sulu/sulu-docs/reference/components/document-manager/subscribers.rst

 Mapping
 -------

-Mapping subscribers map information to properties in the document.
+Mapping subscribers set and provide access to properties in the document.

 Children
 ~~~~~~~~